stevenXello/Web-Components-Showcase/README.md

 # Web-Components-Showcase
 ## Xello Design System - Proof of Concept

-### This repo will be showcasing the Xello Design System's Usage of Web Components, and Design Tokens.

 ### The code will serve as a source of truth demonstrating the connection between:
 Design Tokens \
 Web Components